H1sok444/H1sok444/README.md

 I am a **Cybersecurity Engineer** with a dual profile spanning **Offensive Security** and **Defensive Operations** — a rare combination that enables me to understand, simulate, and systematically counter real-world threats.

-With a **Master's in Information Systems Engineering** (with distinction) and **CompTIA Security+ (802/900)**, I operate across the full security spectrum: from penetration testing web, network, API, and Active Directory environments to engineering SOC pipelines with SIEM, IDS/IPS, and automated incident response.
+With a **Master's in Information Systems Engineering**.
+I operate across the full security spectrum: from penetration testing web, network, API, and Active Directory environments to engineering SOC pipelines with SIEM, IDS/IPS, and automated incident response.

-I have executed engagements at **DataProtect**, built detection systems achieving **88% true positive rates** at **Annour Technologies**, and conducted network infrastructure audits for **AXA Assurance Samouh**.
-My tooling spans both red and blue sides — from **Burp Suite, Metasploit, BloodHound, and Sliver** on offense to **Wazuh, Splunk, Suricata, and ELK** on defense.

-I write automation in **Python, PowerShell, and Bash**, build secure full-stack applications, and apply frameworks including **MITRE ATT&CK, PTES, Cyber Kill Chain, and ISO 27001** in every engagement.

 **Open To:** Penetration Testing roles · SOC / Blue Team positions · Security Research · Offensive Security Engineering · Red Team operations